Frotty/wurst-item-recipes/README.md

 Requires wurst-bonus-handler for adding bonuses to items.

+This library allows you to item recipes, meaning that if a list of **required items** is aquired, they will be replaced by a **result item**.

+## Installation

+Execute:

 `grill install https://github.com/Frotty/wurst-bonus-handler`

 `grill install https://github.com/Frotty/wurst-item-recipes:main`

-This library allows you to item recipes, meaning that if a list of **required items** is aquired, they will be replaced by a **result item**.
+Then 'reload window' in vsocde.

-Example Recipe:
+## Example Recipe

 ```wurst
 constant RECIPE_DEF = new ItemRecipe()